 While cinnamon rolls are baking, prepare the icing in a medium mixing bowl using a whisk or in a stand mixer.
 Whip cream cheese, butter, and vanilla.
 Once combined slowly add in powdered sugar until fully integrated and smooth.
 Set aside at room temperature until the rolls have finished baking.

 Remove cinnamon rolls from the oven and spread on the icing.
 I recommend serving immediately as they are best hot and fresh out of the oven.
 Rolls will keep for up to four days in an airtight container in the refrigerator.

 How to store

 Will keep for up to three days either refrigerated or unrefrigerated if covered tightly.

-If you make these pumpkin cinnamon rolls with chai spice I’d love your feedback.
+If you make these pumpkin chai cinnamon rolls I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
 Or snap a pic and tag me on Instagram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Love, light, and happy cooking ya’ll ♥

 - 1 cup milk, 110 - 115 degrees (see notes)

 - 1/3 cup sugar

 - 4 cups all-purpose flour